 From that point, I continued working with adults and developed skills helping people overcome anxiety, depression, and other mental health challenges including mood disorders, personality disorders, and schizophrenia.
 I have managed wellness centers with adult populations of all ages, including a Forensic Transitional Assertive Community Treatment program in Oakland, working with the behavioral health/collaborative court system.

 My passion for working and engaging with teens inspired me to focus on providing individual therapy.
-Over the past 2 years, I’ve worked at Axis Community Health in Pleasanton, with my specialty in helping troubled teens, their parents, as well as adults and children 8 years and up with depression and anxiety.
+Prior to starting my practice, I worked at Axis Community Health in Pleasanton, providing individual therapy for teens and adults struggling with depression and anxiety.
+I also enjoyed providing parent coaching.
 With newthink therapy, I’m eager to have an even larger reach and profound impact on the quality of your mental health care.